 We opted for their Nutella, Oatmeal Cookie, and Andes Candy Mint flavors.
 We couldn’t resist a waffle cone and rainbow sprinkles to make the photo extra appealing.

-Here’s a few great things to know about Cookie Dough Bliss:
+Here are a few great things to know about Cookie Dough Bliss:

 - There are no raw eggs in the cookie dough and their flour goes through a pre-baking process before it’s integrated into their cookie dough mix to eliminate potential bacteria.
 That means you won’t get sick from their dough like you can from bacteria in real cookie dough.

 - The dough can be refrigerated for up to four months!
 This was a bonus because we had to take some home – we simply couldn’t finish it all.

 - It doesn’t melt like ice cream…because it’s cookie dough!
 This is great for photos.
 (Keep it mind it also means you can’t really lick it like you can real ice cream but spoons work perfectly.)

 - It won’t bake into cookies if you put it in the oven like real cookie dough.
 (Just in case you were tempted to take your leftovers home and try it!)

 Be sure to take photos with their neon “I Want It All” sign:

 5. Race to Taste